hnmai123/seaplusplus_advance/README.md

 ├── BagChecker.cpp / BagChecker.h   # Validates all contents of a Bag using engine
 ├── CSVLoader.cpp / CSVLoader.h     # Loads species rule data from CSV
-├── SpeciesRule.h                   # Struct definition for species size and bag limit rules ├── SeaCreature                     # Abstract base class for all sea creatures ├── VertebrateCreature.cpp / .h     # Represents vertebrate species (no eggs) ├── InvertebrateCreature.cpp / .h   # Represents invertebrate species (may have eggs)
+├── SpeciesRule.h                   # Struct definition for species size and bag limit rules ├── SeaCreature.cpp / SeaCreature.h # Abstract base class for all sea creatures
+├── VertebrateCreature.cpp / .h     # Represents vertebrate species (no eggs)
+├── InvertebrateCreature.cpp / .h   # Represents invertebrate species (may have eggs)
 ├── SeaChecker.h                    # Rule validators for each creature type